Our Story

 It was then Allan Ellis and his wife who took over the land before selling it to the Hodge family who on-sold it to the Turisse family.
 They planted grapes in 1968, establishing it as a vineyard and winery.
 Wine production began in 1974 in an open-air winery situated under the historic peppercorn trees which are still standing today.
 The Turisse’s made wine for personal use and sold table grapes and wine grapes to the Sydney markets and at the farm gate.
 They also sold wine grapes to Craigmoor (now known as Craigmoor Estate Wines).
 During this time, an old dance hall located at Sally’s Flat was transported down to Burnbrae and converted into the cellar door.

-You will find Burnbrae along the Hill End Road, just after crossing McDonalds Creek, turning right into a driveway lined with Little Gem magnolias and begin your journey.
+You will find Burnbrae along the Hill End Road, just after crossing McDonalds Creek, turning right into a driveway to begin your sensory journey through, flavour place and feeling.